KrizKodez/GPONamingStandardBestPractices/Best Practices.md

 | | Test | Optional ||
     (M3) Production GPOs that include security settings must have the Owner, ReviewPeriod and LastReviewDate tags to schedule a security review.

-:exclamation: If an attribute tag is not used, the tag should have the value **NA**.
+:exclamation: If an attribute Tag is not used, the tag should have the value **NA**.

-:exclamation: The attribute tags ReviewPeriod and LastReviewDate must appear together.
+:exclamation: The attribute Tags ReviewPeriod and LastReviewDate must appear together.

 ### (T) Test-Rules
     (T1) Changing productive or creating new GPOs MUST follow a defined test procedure.